Complexity of Bilevel Linear Programming with a Single Upper-Level Variable: Introduction

 In this paper, we examine the decision version of bilevel LP under a particularly restricted setting: where there is only a single upper-level variable.
 We show that even under this restricted structure, the decision problem remains \ClassNP{}-complete.
 In particular, we prove a stronger result: bilevel LP is \ClassNP{}-complete even when there is only one upper-level variable and no upper-level constraints (other than the constraint enforcing the optimality of the lower-level variable with respect to the lower-level problem), and all variables are constrained to lie in the unit cube (i.e., when the lower-level constraints explicitly include bounds of 0 and 1 on each variable).
-Moreover, we show that there does not exist a polynomial-time approximation scheme (PTAS) for computing the optimal objective value of such bilevel LP instances, unless $\ClassNP = \ClassP$.
-Additionally, we prove that given a candidate solution, the problem of verifying whether it is an optimal solution is also \ClassCoNP{}-complete.
+Our proof also establishes the \ClassNP{}-hardness of the decision version of the pessimistic formulation of bilevel LP.
+See the discussion following the proof of Theorem~\ref{theorem:ValueOfBLPWithSingleUpperLevelVariableIsNPHard} (page~\pageref{Rev:Pessimistic}) for details, including the definition of the pessimistic formulation.
+We also prove that given a candidate solution, the problem of deciding whether it is optimal is also \ClassCoNP{}-complete.
 On the positive side, we show that a locally optimal solution can be computed in polynomial time.
 Furthermore, we show that many combinatorial problems, such as the knapsack problem and the traveling salesman problem, can be reformulated as bilevel LPs of this form, while preserving their optimal solutions.

 \textbf{Paper Structure.} This paper is organized as follows.
 Section~\ref{sec:MainResult} formally introduces the class of bilevel LP instances, its decision version and its hardness, the main result of this paper.
 Section~\ref{sec:AuxiliaryResults} presents auxiliary results that will be used to prove the main result in Section~\ref{sec:ProofOfTheorem1}.
 Section~\ref{sec:ImplicationOfTheorem} discusses how combinatorial optimization problems can be transformed to bilevel LPs with a single upper-level variable, using the technique developed in the preceding sections.
 Section~\ref{sec:ComplexityOfVerifyingASolution} is concerned with the complexity of searching for a globally and locally optimal solution.